nathaneidelson/CS52Demo/README.md

 # CS52Demo

+Here is the entire Photo journal demo!
+In class we only went through the basics of the `NEPhotoLogTableViewController`, and rushed through the `PhotoLog` model.
+I recommend viewing the `NEPhotoLogDetailViewController` as an example of how to make a view that can both display *and* collect data.
+Also, take a close look at the storyboard and how it uses constraints to properly layout the `NEPhotoLogDetailViewController`.

 If you have *any* questions please do not hesitate to email me at nathan.eidelson@gmail.com

 I realize that I messed up the naming of the project (using CS51 instead of CS52) but am far too lazy to fix it.